 HIPAA training – student should have printed a completion certificate upon completing this campus training.
 If not, student may return to HIPAA PRIVACY AND SECURITY TRAINING and in training history, you will find your certificate to print.

-Certificate of Malpractice Insurance – student can find this here.
+Certificate of Malpractice Insurance/Professional Liability – student can find this here.
 The policy renews each year in July.
 If your rotation comes after July, the host institution may require an updated policy.
 The link will be updated as soon as the new policy is received.

-Letter of Good Academic Standing – please request this from Ms. Norwood at knorwood@uthsc.edu and she will write it and have it signed by a Dean.
+Letter of Good Academic Standing – please request this from Ms. Norwood at knorwood@uthsc.edu and she will write it and have it signed by the Dean.

-OSHA training – You will receive this training as part of the preparation to clerkships week.
+OSHA/Bloodbourne pathogens training – You will receive this training as part of the preparation to clerkships week.
 Once you have completed the training in Blackboard an option to print a certificate will be available.
 You should have a copy of this certificate.

 Criminal background check – UTHSC will verify a background check completed at matriculation.
 However, if the host institution is requesting a background check within the past 12 months, then you will need to go to this link and request a background check at your expense.
+Note: be sure to order exactly the type of report requested by the host institution.

-Drug screening – students are on their own to provide a drug screen to requesting schools.
+Drug screening – we can attest to a clear drug screen at the start of your M3 year.
+However, if a more recent screening is required, students are on their own to provide a drug screen to requesting schools.
 Some require a 6 panel and others a 10 panel.
 Some require a screening within past 6 months and others will accept past 12 months.
 UHS may be able to provide this service with an appointment and the student is responsible for the cost.

 Board scores – students should have their score reports and may upload these to VSLO if requested.
 If the home institute is required to upload the score, you will need to submit your score report to Kimberlee Norwood at knorwood@uthsc.edu to add to your application.

 School Evaluation Form – this requirement is typically sent to Ms. Norwood to provide through VSLO.
-If you are requested to provide it, a blank copy may be found online or preferably request it from Ms. Norwood at knorwood@uthsc.edu so she may prefill the form to issue correct credit once it is returned.
+If you are requested to provide it, a blank copy may be found online on OLSEN or preferably request it from Ms. Norwood at knorwood@uthsc.edu so she may prefill the form to issue correct credit once it is returned.

-There may be other items or requirements, if you have a question, please contact Ms. Kimberlee Norwood at knorwood@uthsc.edu or 901.448.3843.
+There may be other items or requirements, if you have a question, please contact Ms. Kimberlee Norwood at knorwood@uthsc.edu.

-Evaluations of Away Rotations
+Evaluations of Away Rotations Other Students have Attended

 This link will take you to evaluations completed by classmates or previous students on away rotations they have attended.
 Their experience, positive or negative, is recorded.
 This information is provided to assist you in deciding which away rotations you may want to attend.